ctam62/savoryscale/README.md

 <br>

 ## Setup
+Requirements for before running the client side application:
+1) Follow the instructions to setup the [backend API server](https://github.com/ctam62/savoryscale-api).

-1) Install nodeJS dependencies
+2) Install nodeJS dependencies
     ```
     npm i
     ```
-2) Create a .env file with variables from the sample file .env.sample
+3) Create a .env file with variables from the sample file .env.sample

-3) Start the Vite App
+4) Start the Vite App
     ```
     npm run dev
     ```